Norm of the no-boundary state: Discussion

-Here we also give an alternative argument, assuming for the moment that the two loop contribution to the norm is positive.
-Suppose that $\Psi[\gamma]$ is the leading contribution to the no-boundary state.
-In a third-quantized notation, we can write $\Psi[\gamma] = \langle \! \langle \gamma | a^\dagger |\Omega \rangle \! \rangle$ where $a^\dagger$ generates a single universe on top of the third-quantized vacuum $|\Omega\rangle$.
-Since the universes are bosonic, the $n$-universe contribution is $\frac{1}{\sqrt{n!}} (a^\dagger)^n |\Omega\rangle$ and summing over all $n$ (including the $n = 0$ `no-universe' contribution) we find the leading contributions to the no-boundary state.
-The norm goes schematically as $\sim \exp(\exp(S_0))$ where $S_0 \sim 1/(G\Lambda)$ in four dimensions.
-If we imagine that $\sim \exp(\exp(1/(G\Lambda)))$ induces a distribution over $\Lambda$'s by some mechanism related to Coleman's or otherwise, then the most likely value of the cosmological constant is the smallest nonzero one appearing in the distribution.
-(Of course, we really want $\Lambda$ to be finite but small; this would require some other mechanism.)
-Since the norm is positive, loop corrections will not spoil the argument.
-This argument also implies that the average `number of universes' is $\sim e^{S_0}$. \\ \\ \textbf{Conformal gravity at future infinity.} We have shown that unnormalized correlators of the no-boundary state can be computed by a theory of Euclidean conformal gravity at future infinity, consistent with the picture of~\cite{Strominger:2001pn, Maldacena:2002vr, Maldacena:2011mk}.
+In recent work,~\cite{Ivo:2024ill} studied the `no-boundary density matrix' of the universe, in which there is a manifestation of the same $\ell = 0$ problem coming from the leading saddle which is due to the Hartle-Hawking geometry.
+They identify a subleading saddle related to the Coleman-de Luccia instanton which does not have the $\ell = 0$ problem in itself, but they state that this does not fully solve the $\ell = 0$ problem since the Hartle-Hawking geometry is the leading contribution.
+If the no-boundary state is null, then the subleading saddle of~\cite{Ivo:2024ill} may be a candidate for a de facto leading saddle of the no-boundary density matrix which does not have the $\ell = 0$ problem. \\ \\ \textbf{Conformal gravity at future infinity.} We have shown that unnormalized correlators of the no-boundary state can be computed by a theory of Euclidean conformal gravity at future infinity, consistent with the picture of~\cite{Strominger:2001pn, Maldacena:2002vr, Maldacena:2011mk}.
 For instance, for pure 3d de Sitter gravity the theory at future infinity behaves like a bosonic world sheet string theory, aligning with recent work~\cite{Collier:2025lux}.
 This point of view further supports the need to sum over topologies. \\ \\ \textbf{A better definition of horizon entropy?} We have shown that the norm of the no-boundary state is not the sphere partition function.
 Although the complex time contour for the leading contribution to the norm of the no-boundary state is homologous to the complex time contour of the sphere, the reality conditions on fields are different, as evinced by the appearance of a residual symmetry of $SO(d,1)$ in the norm versus $SO(d+1)$ for the sphere.
 Even though Gibbons and Hawking proposed that the sphere encodes the number of states in the static patch~\cite{Gibbons:1976ue}, the physical meaning of the sphere remains unclear due to Polchinski's phase~\cite{Polchinski:1988ua}.
 Said another way, we do not have a clear grasp of the connection between the Euclidean computation of the sphere and de Sitter physics in real time.